 🥣 How to make Rhodes frozen dinner rolls

-Pull out a trusty 12-inch cast iron skillet (affiliate) for every dozen rolls, or use a 9x13 pan if that is what you have.
+For the best frozen dinner rolls, pull out a trusty 12-inch cast iron skillet (affiliate) for every dozen rolls, or use a 9x13 pan if that is what you have.
 Spray the pan with non-stick spray or wipe a thin layer of canola oil evenly across the surface.
 Place the Rhodes rolls throughout the pan.

 Take a piece of plastic wrap and cover the skillet.
 Spray the outside of the plastic wrap with non-stick cooking spray, then turn the plastic wrap over so that the sprayed side is closest to the frozen rolls.